docker/docs/engine/swarm/index.md

 * **Rolling updates:** At rollout time you can apply service updates to nodes incrementally.
 The swarm manager lets you control the delay between service deployment to different sets of nodes.
-If anything goes wrong, you can roll-back to a previous version of the service.
+If anything goes wrong, you can roll back to a previous version of the service.

 ## What's next?